wibidei/prueba-onlinebuyer/wp-content/plugins/add-to-any/README.txt

 * PHP4 legacy and compatibility fixes

 == Upgrade Notice ==

+= 1.6.7 =
+If you are using AddToAny as a "must-use" autoloaded plugin (in the `mu-plugins` directory), the old method of moving `add-to-any.php` into `mu-plugins` is no longer supported and will not work.
+See the plugin's last FAQ about using a proxy PHP loader file that autoloads AddToAny.

+= 1.6.3 =
+If you configured a Google+ follow button through an AddToAny Follow widget, the automatic `+` in your URL has been removed to permit default Google+ URLs which do not have a `+` preceding the ID number.
+Be sure to add the `+` back if you have a Google+ custom URL.

+= 1.6 =
+Follow buttons are now available!
+Look for the AddToAny Follow widget in Appearance > Customize or Appearance > Widgets.

 = 1.5.3 =
 Switch to the Large or Custom icon size if you haven't already - AddToAny's vector icons are way better than the traditional Small icons.